-Legal Term: A fast coverage decision is called an expedited coverage determination.
+Legal Term A "fast coverage decision" is called an "expedited coverage determination."

-Step 1: Decide if you need a standard coverage decision or a fast coverage decision.
+Step 1: Decide if you need a "standard coverage decision" or a "fast coverage decision."

-Standard coverage decisions are made within 72 hours after we receive your doctor's statement.
-Fast coverage decisions are made within 24 hours after we receive your doctor's statement.
+"Standard coverage decisions" are made within 72 hours after we receive your doctor's statement.
+"Fast coverage decisions" are made within 24 hours after we receive your doctor's statement.

-- If your health requires it, ask us to give you a fast coverage decision.
-To get a fast coverage decision, you must meet two requirements: - You must be asking for a drug you have not yet received.
+If your health requires it, ask us to give you a "fast coverage decision."
+To get a fast coverage decision, you must meet two requirements:

+\[ \text{You must be asking for a drug you have not yet received}.
 (You cannot ask for fast coverage decision to be paid back for a drug you have already bought.)

+\[

+\text{Using the standard deadlines could cause serious harm to your health or hurt your ability to function.}

+\]

-- Using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a fast coverage decision, we will automatically give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor or prescriber's support, we will decide whether your health requires that we give you a fast coverage decision.
-If we do not approve a fast coverage decision, we will send you a letter that: - Explains that we will use the standard deadlines. - Explains if your doctor or other prescriber asks for the fast coverage decision, we will automatically give you a fast coverage decision. - Tells you how you can file a fast complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
-We will answer to your complaint within 24 hours of receipt.
+oxdot if your doctor or other prescriber tells us that your health requires a . "tast coverage decision," we will automatically give you a fast coverage decision.

+□ If you ask for a fast coverage decision on your own, without your doctor or prescriber's support, we will decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that:

+$\hfill \Box$ Explains that we will use the standard deadlines.

+□ Explains if your doctor or other prescriber asks for the fast coverage decision, we will automatically give you a fast coverage decision.

+☐ Tells you how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+We will answer your complaint within 24 hours of receipt.

-Step 2: Request a standard coverage decision or a fast coverage decision.
+Step 2: Request a "standard coverage decision" or a "fast coverage decision."

 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
-We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request form.
+We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website.
 Chapter 2 has contact information.
 To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.
 You, your doctor, (or other prescriber) or your representative can do this.
 You can also have a lawyer act on your behalf.
-Section 5.2 of this chapter tells how you can give written permission to someone else to act as your representative.
+Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.

-• If you are requesting an exception, provide the supporting statement, which is the medical reasons for the exception.
+□If you are requesting an exception, provide the "supporting statement," which is the medical reasons for the exception.
 Your doctor or other prescriber can fax or mail the statement to us.
 Or your doctor or other prescriber can tell us on the phone and follow up by faxing or mailing a written statement if necessary.

-Step 3: We consider your request and we give you our answer.
+Step 3: We consider your request and give you our answer.